moizalicious/ballerina-pmml/README.md

 Extract and open the file, then copy the `ballerina` folder to your own Ballerina project.
 Once the folder is added you can use the PMML API in your project by importing the PMML package to your code by typing `import ballerina.pmml;`

-## <a name="using"> Using The API </a>
+## Using The API
 The following XML is a classification model that is written in PMML for the iris data set.
+We want to use this PMML file to predict which category a flower would come in (setosa, versicolor or verginica) based on the flowers petal width, petal length, sepal width & sepal length.
 ```xml
 <PMML version="4.2" xmlns="http://www.dmg.org/PMML-4_2">
     <Header copyright="Copyright (c) 2013 Vfed" description="Multinomial Logistic Model">